Read in: IT 🇮🇹 EN 🇺🇸

 After unpacking the VICE files with 7-ZIP, we can consult the contents.
 Since version 3.5 the executable files are located in the folder bin and not in the main one.

-I copied it to C: Portable Programs (where I put the programs that do not require installation).
+I copied it to C: portable programs (where I put the programs that do not require installation).

-Start and configure the VICE emulator
+Start and configure the deputy emulator

 I remember that, from version 3.5 the executable files are located in the folder bin and not in the main one.